Skip to Content

 Limitations and Restrictions

 We belonged to Passport America for many years.
-We joined early on in our full-time life, and back then, we found PA to be an incredibly valuable tool.
-Just about anywhere we went, we could find an RV park that participated in PA to save 50% on our stay.
+We joined early in our full-time lives, and back then we found PA to be an incredibly valuable tool.
+Just about anywhere we went, we could find an RV park that participated in PA, saving us 50% on our stay.

 It appears, however, that things have changed over time.
-Many parks impose severe limitations where the PA discount is concerned.
+Many parks impose severe limitations on the PA discount.
 Some restrict its use to only certain days of the week (for example, you may only be able to get the discount on weekdays).
 Other campgrounds will only grant the discount at certain times of the year (snowbird parks, for instance, may only offer the discount in summer, but not at any other time of the year).

 Some campgrounds/RV parks only allow the discount for a limited number of days.
 So, you may want to make a reservation for a week, but you’ll only get your Passport America discount for 2 nights, paying full price for the remainder of your stay.
 At some other locations, you have to stay at full price for some length of time to qualify for the discount.